notjeffff/BFS_DFS_VISUALISER/README.md

 I used ChatGPT as a coding assistant while building this project.
 It helped with debugging and structuring some parts of the code, but I made sure to understand the logic and modify the implementation myself.

+Acknowledgement:
+This project was initially developed as part of coursework and guided by Dr. Swaminathan Annadurai (VIT Chennai).